Environmental Science

 1. The government to develop or rather develop infrastructure including breeding sites, cooling plants and access to reduce wastage and achieve required sanitary and health standards.

-2. Encourage growth of Micro-finance institution to ensure provision of Credit services to the Fishing Industry sub-sector.
+2. Encourage the growth of Microfinance institutions to ensure the provision of Credit services to the Fishing Industry sub-sector.

-3. Promote a closer regional cooperation in management or regulation of trans-boundary fisheries for example in the control of water hyacinth.
+3. Promote closer regional cooperation in the management or regulation of transboundary fisheries, for example, in the control of water hyacinth.

-4. The Kenyan Government and the Food and Agriculture Organization-FAO, have put in place the Blue Growth Iniative-BGI, which is aimed at helping select areas of the coastal region to develop fisheries and aquaculture.
+4. The Kenyan Government and the Food and Agriculture Organization-FAO have put in place the Blue Growth Initiative-BGI, which is aimed at helping select areas of the coastal region to develop fisheries and aquaculture.

 5. Kenya’s 2014-2017 National Nutrition Action Plan recognizes fisheries as one of the major sectors that contribute to the goals of the national nutrition agenda.

-Potato is the second most important food crop, after maize in Kenya.
-And just like any other sector, the industry previously faced challenges in regards with the framework which regulated it.
-And so this posed challenges such as- inadequate access to adoption of production informed technology where the farmers get to produce in maximum, with the infringement of policies in regards to proper breeding and thus the mix-up of varieties.
+Potato is the second most important food crop, after maize, in Kenya.
+And just like any other sector, the industry previously faced challenges in regard to the framework which regulated it.
+And so this posed challenges such as inadequate access to the adoption of production-informed technology where the farmers get to produce at maximum, with the infringement of policies in regards to proper breeding and thus the mix-up of varieties.
 The supply of quality or preferred varieties is also inadequate.
-From then also there has been a less adoption of standardized package and weight as well as the minimal value addition.
+From then also, there has been less adoption of standardized packages and weights as well as minimal value addition.

-2. The problem of Inadequate Potato varieties and seed production- The policy on restraining the importation of Potato tubers on the Seed and Plant Varieties Act in 1972 lead to poor quality of seed and preferred varieties.
-The Act was repealed in 2013 , to allow importation ,hence high quality seed variety.
+2. The problem of Inadequate Potato varieties and seed production- The policy on restraining the importation of Potato tubers on the Seed and Plant Varieties Act in 1972 led to poor quality of seed and preferred varieties.
+The Act was repealed in 2013 to allow importation, hence high-quality seed variety.

-3. Poor post harvesting handling ,value addition and marketing , this has been addressed in terms of training youth ,the key industry players in Agribusiness using extension services in proper farming practices , as well as procession of contract farming for reliable supply.
+3. Poor post-harvesting handling, value addition and marketing have been addressed in terms of training youth, the key industry players in Agribusiness using extension services in proper farming practices, as well as a procession of contract farming for reliable supply.

-4. The structural alternations in the 1990s such as the allocation of land to private entities saw a reduction of land owned by institutions like KALRO and ADC, leading to slow multiplication of seed and limited availability of varieties.
-But now government has allowed them to own expansive lands hence fast multiplication of favorable varieties.
+4. The structural alternations in the 1990s, such as the allocation of land to private entities, saw a reduction of land owned by institutions like KALRO and ADC, leading to the slow multiplication of seeds and the limited availability of varieties.
+But now, the government has allowed them to own expansive lands, hence the fast multiplication of favorable varieties.

-5. The adoption of proper and standard packaging and weighing and the subsequent commercialization of the sector as well as adoption of drought resistant varieties has seen the sector thriving with those policies in place.
+5. The adoption of proper and standard packaging and weighing and the subsequent commercialization of the sector, as well as the adoption of drought-resistant varieties, has seen the sector thriving with those policies in place.

-Since Independence and the old dispensation of the constitution the Livestock Sector has seen a number of legislative policies formulated to foster its growth, but as its common with other the policies it has also faced a lot of challenges in achieving full implementation.
-A good example is the policy in the mid-1990s which saw a scrap of export compensation pushed leather exporters out of the market, thus leading to increased importation of leather products.
+Since Independence and the old dispensation of the constitution, the Livestock Sector has seen a number of legislative policies formulated to foster its growth, but as is common with other policies, it has also faced a lot of challenges in achieving full implementation.
+A good example is the policy in the mid-1990s, which saw a scrap of export compensation push leather exporters out of the market, thus leading to increased importation of leather products.

-Disease prevalence also became a challenge and due to the high mortality rates and the fact the sector has not yet implemented covers for such incidences, thus the difficulty in policies implementation due to losses by farmers.
+Disease prevalence also became a challenge due to the high mortality rates and the fact the sector has not yet implemented covers for such incidences, thus the difficulty in policy implementation due to losses by farmers.

-With the wake of the new constitution the sector has seen many of the policies present being repealed and made better.
+In the wake of the new constitution, the sector has seen many of the policies present being repealed and made better.
 Some of the redressing policies include-

-1. The introduction of Livestock Insurance, in October of 2015, the first government livestock insurance scheme in Africa was launched-the Kenya Livestock Insurance Program KLIP, was successfully piloted in two counties in the North Kenya.
-This together with better Veterinary services is going to encourage the Livestock Keeping.
+1. The introduction of Livestock Insurance in October of 2015, the first government livestock insurance scheme in Africa, was launched.
+Kenya Livestock Insurance Program KLIP was successfully piloted in two counties in North Kenya.
+This, together with better Veterinary services, is going to encourage Livestock Keeping.

-3. At the moment, the main policy governing livestock production is the is the National Livestock Policy –NLP.
+3. At the moment, the main policy governing livestock production is the National Livestock Policy –NLP.
 This aims at raising livestock rearing to a world-class level by improving breeding, nutrition, animal health, animal produce processing and marketing, research and extension.
-The other anchor is the Veterinary Policy VP which is yet to be launched and so an implementation of this would the farmers access the lucrative international livestock and livestock products market.
+The other anchor is the Veterinary Policy VP, which is yet to be launched, and so an implementation of this would give the farmers access to the lucrative international livestock and livestock products market.

-4. Introduction of disease free zones and the required inputs to facilitate the farming and thus enabling the farmers acquire international markets for their livestock, this is achieved through imposition of quarantines to manage disease spread.
+4. Introduction of disease-free zones and the required inputs to facilitate farming and, thus enabling the farmers acquire international markets for their livestock, this is achieved through the imposition of quarantines to manage disease spread.

-This was created to ensure the sustained agricultural growth and that all the resources are marshaled to the maximum and as such transform from subsistence to commercial agriculture.
+This was created to ensure sustained agricultural growth and that all the resources are marshaled to the maximum and, as such, transformed from subsistence to commercial agriculture.
 The policy is for the sector ministries and the stakeholders in Kenya.
-The document dictates the characteristics, challenges and opportunities, vision, mission etc that the ministries will undertake to propel the agricultural sector to the future.
+The document dictates the characteristics, challenges and opportunities, vision, mission etc, that the ministries will undertake to propel the agricultural sector to the future.

-Due to the existence of mis-cordination among ministries the Agriculture Sector Coordination –ASCU, was created to address the same.
+Due to the existence of mis-coordination among ministries, the Agriculture Sector Coordination –ASCU, was created to address the same.

 The issues of credit facilities to the farmers were a major challenge, the introduction of Agricultural Finance Corporation AFC, didn’t help much since the corporation was mismanaged and so farmers no longer benefitted from them.